sergiohernandezlsm/plans-app/README.md

 $ npm install
 ```

-## To Start the project (IN THE ROOT WHERE docker-compose file exist)
+## To Start the project run next commands in the root of this project

 RUN make develop COMMMAND TO START PROJECT
 ```